Visit Prague by train - the old town square

 Stena Line ferry at Hoek van Holland

-The Stena Hollandica at Hoek van Holland, a floating hotel, with restaurants, bars, lounges, shop, kennels, cinema.
+The Stena Hollandica at Hoek van Holland, a floating hotel with restaurant, bars, lounges, shop, cabins & kennels.

-Cabin on Stena Line ferry Deck area on the Stena Line ferry
+London to Amsterdam via the Stena Line ferry Open deck on the Stena Line ferry to Hoek van Holland

 2. Rotterdam to Prague by European Sleeper